Mike Resnick: International awards

-"Seven Views of Olduvai Gorge" also won awards in Spain (Ignotus Award), France (Prix Ozone Award) and Croatia (Futura Poll), contributing to a total of three Ignotus Awards and two Prix Ozone Awards.
+"Seven Views of Olduvai Gorge" won awards in Spain (Ignotus Award), France (Prix Ozone Award) and Croatia (Futura Poll), contributing to a total of three Ignotus Awards and two Prix Ozone Awards.
 He was awarded the Spanish El Melocoton Mecanico Award for "Old MacDonald Had a Farm" and the Xatafi-Cyberdark Award for "For I Have Touched the Sky", in addition to a Tour Eiffel Award in France for The Dark Lady.

 In Japan, he won the Seiun-sho Award for Kirinyaga: A Fable of Utopia, and the Hayakawa Award for "For I Have Touched the Sky".
 In Poland, "Kirinyaga" won the Nowa Fantastyka Poll Award, while "For I Have Touched the Sky" and "When the Old Gods Die" won SFinks awards.
 He won Catalonia's Ictineus Award in 2012 for Best Translated Story for "Soulmates", a collaboration with Lezli Robyn.

 Mike Resnick Memorial Award

-The Mike Resnick Award for Short Fiction was established in 2021 in Resnick’s honor.
+The Mike Resnick Memorial Award was established in 2021 in Resnick’s honor, sponsored by Dragon Con and publisher Arc Manor.
 Contenders must be new, previously unpublished authors.
 Winners receive a trophy and a cash prize of $250.